 Although Vose specializes in 18th, 19th, and early 20th century American and European realist paintings, they opened a contemporary division in 2001 and now also feature living artists like Cindy House.
 In the market for your first piece, or looking to grow a collection?
 Vose offers an impressive list of art for sale, including works under $10,000.

 With all of these wonderful art galleries in Boston to visit, it’ll be hard to decide which one to visit first.
-Once you’ve had your fill of artwork, why not stretch your legs on one of our amazing walking tours of Boston?
-From the walking through the Freedom Trail and the path of Paul Revere’s midnight ride to the Ultimate Boston Food Tour, you’ll find something for everyone’s taste!
+Once you’ve had your fill of artwork, find some inspiration on what else you can see in just one day in Boston.
+You can stretch your legs on one of our amazing walking tours of Boston.
+Or for something a little different, take a day trip and explore the fabled location of Salem on one of our new tours – the Salem Day Trip from Boston by Train!